Acasez/would-would-win/README.md

 Hobby project made to learn React

-Website that allows you rank a list of characters using a 1v1 Elo based system.
+Website that allows you rank a list of characters using a 1v1 ELO based system.
+I use to rank who would win in a fight and create a ELO rating based on that but you can use any metric you want.

 Allows you to import a list of characters from a CSV file, and export the data later.